bayankaran/MC-City/README.md

 In other words, the harness and classes are there, but it will not create the Swagger magic.

 About Unit Tests...
-There is also an error check which looks if a line in the city.txt has a valid pair, it will skip that line and alert if its not valid, for this app, its a better approach than a UNIT TEST failure if there is some typo in the file.
+In addition to unit tests, there is an error check which looks if a line in the city.txt has a valid pair, it will skip that line and alert if its not valid, for this app, its a better approach than a UNIT TEST failure if there is some typo in the file.

 ****IMPORTANT
 lombok.jar